Oracle Licensing Guide: The Definitive Guide for CIOs & Procurement Teams (2026)

 Full UseAny internal business purposeHighestNone (within contract terms)Low

-ASFUWithin specified ISV application onlyDiscountedCannot use outside ISV appHigh
+ASFUWithin specified ISV app onlyDiscountedCannot use outside ISV appHigh

 ESLBundled with specific hardwareBundledNon-transferable to other hardwareMedium